Skip to main content

 Step 3: Submit Letters of Recommendation

-UND SMHS requires three letters of recommendation.
-Two of the letters are required from college instructors or faculty who know you well and can address the personal characteristics noted in the section on Selection Criteria.
-The final letter should be from a supervisor (paid or volunteer) whom you have worked with and knows you well enough to speak to the characteristics.
-Non-traditional applicants who have been out of school for a number of years may choose to include more letters from supervisors than faculty.
+It is important to have a variety of letter writers (college instructors, faculty, supervisors, etc.) who know you well and can address the personal characteristics noted in the section on Selection Criteria.
+Non-traditional applicants who have been out of school for several years may choose to include more letters from supervisors than faculty.

 Types of letters as defined by AMCAS: